 What is the API of the eCommerce Platform?

 Each eCommerce platform or marketplace has its own API.
-For example, Amazon API allows exchanging data programmatically on orders, payments, listings, or reports, while Magento API allows providing calls for working with resources such as categories, customers, or sales orders.
+For example, Amazon API allows exchanging data programmatically on orders, payments, listings, or reports.
+The other example is Magento API which allows providing calls for working with resources such as categories, customers, or sales orders.

 The entire API infrastructure revolves around requests and responses.
 Usually, sending a request involves one of the following methods: PUT, GET, POST, or DELETE.
 The response to the request is sent back to you either in XML or JSON format.

 Each request method has its specificities.
 For example, you can use PUT to change the state of a resource or update it.
 You can also use GET to retrieve a resource, while POST enables you to create a new resource.
-Obviously, DELETE can be used to remove a resource or a product.
+Obviously, DELETE method is possible to use to remove a resource or a product.

 If you’re working with your clients’ shipping orders, you can use PUT to update delivery status, from pending to sent.
 You can also use GET to retrieve a list of items that have shipped, and you can use DELETE to remove an item that has been sent from a customer’s basket.